-Specialists from the Swiss company ImmuniWeb conducted an analysis of the cybersecurity level of the 100 world largest airports (in Asia, Europe, North America, Australia, Africa and South America).
-According to the study, 97 of the 100 largest airports in the world use vulnerable sites and web applications and may be a subject to other security threats.
+Specialists from the Swiss company ImmuniWeb conducted an analysis of the cybersecurity level of the 100 world’s largest airports (in Asia, Europe, North America, Australia, Africa and South America).
+According to the study, 97 of the 100 largest airports in the world use vulnerable sites and web applications and may be subject to other security threats.

-These threats are associated with vulnerable web applications and mobile programs, improperly configured public cloud services or data leaks.
+These threats are associated with vulnerable web applications and mobile programs, improperly configured public cloud services, or data leaks.

 97% of airport sites run on outdated software, 24% contain known and exploited vulnerabilities, 76% and 73% of websites do not meet the GDPR and PCI DSS standards, respectively, and 24% do not have SSL encryption or use the outdated SSLv3 protocol.

 Assessing the security level of the main websites, experts assigned a maximum rating of A+ (not a single problem was found) to only three airports, 15 received a rating of A (some small problems), 11 – B (a number of small problems), 47 – C (vulnerabilities and serious problems ) and 24 – F (known and exploited vulnerabilities).
 53 sites operated on outdated software, 38 contained vulnerable components, 10 used an outdated content management system, and 6 used vulnerable CMS.

 Regarding web application firewalls (WAFs), only 55% of the main websites and 40% of the subdomains of the world’s largest airports are protected by WAFs.

 A cloud service scan revealed Amazon Web Services S3’s public cloud storage at 12 airports.
 Three airports used unprotected buckets, which contained a significant amount of confidential data.

 During the study, the experts identified the 3 safest international airports that successfully passed all the checks: Amsterdam Schiphol Airport, Helsinki-Vantaa Airport and Dublin Airport.